Toward a unified data-driven turbulence model through multi-objective learning

 The long-term goal is to develop a unified turbulence model that performs robustly across an entire device, rather than in isolated regions.
 For instance, while a three-dimensional diffuser represents a single component in a gas turbine, a full engine comprises many more interacting components with distinct flow characteristics.
 Switching among specialist models within a single simulation would be cumbersome and potentially unstable.
 Ideally, a single model should adapt seamlessly across the system.
 Achieving this will require scaling the current framework to accommodate a significantly larger set of objectives.
 Recent advances in multi-objective learning suggest that neural networks can balance up to 40 objectives~\cite{sener2018multi}, making full-device unification technically feasible for configurations such as entire gas turbines or aircraft frames.

 To achieve more consistent improvements across diverse flows and quantities, several technical enhancements are necessary.
 First, gradient accuracy for each objective must be improved.
-While our ensemble-based method is robust and broadly applicable, adjoint-based or fully differentiable solvers~\cite{bezgin2025jax} could provide more precise gradients, enabling more sophisticated architectures and fine-tuning strategies.
-Additionally, feature augmentation could better utilize the network’s representational capacity by increasing the input space dimensionality, helping to reduce objective conflicts through internal branching.
+While our ensemble-based method is robust and broadly applicable, adjoint-based or fully differentiable solvers~\cite{bezgin2025jax} could provide more precise gradients, enabling more sophisticated architectures.
+Additionally, feature augmentation could better utilize the network’s representational capacity by increasing the input space dimensionality, helping reduce objective conflicts through internal branching.
 However, the averaging process that maps turbulent fluctuations to mean fields inherently causes information loss, meaning some mechanisms may remain indistinguishable in the input space.
 In such cases, effective balancing, supported by accurate gradients, remains essential.
+Furthermore, this framework can be extended to unsteady flows by incorporating time-resolved observations over a finite time window~\cite{luo2021novel}, enabling more accurate modeling of inherently unsteady phenomena such as airfoil dynamic stall~\cite{corke2015dynamic}.
 The presented framework, with its physics-informed architecture and gradient-aware training, provides a promising foundation for further advances in unified turbulence modeling.